temcocontrols/T3000Webview/docs/hvac/07_tech.05-units-configuration.md

-# T3000.rc Units Analysis and TimeSeriesModal Updates
+# T3000.rc Units Analysis and TrendLogModal Updates

 ## Overview
 Analysis of the T3000.rc file has revealed the complete and up-to-date unit definitions for both Digital Units and Variable Analog Units.
-This document compares the current TimeSeriesModal implementation with the T3000.rc definitions and provides recommended updates.
+This document compares the current TrendLogModal implementation with the T3000.rc definitions and provides recommended updates.

 ## T3000.rc Digital Units (Complete List)